lkiesow/setup-lxc-container/README.md

 setup steps or to set up an OpenSSH server on non-supported distributions.

 Supported are recent versions of:

 - almalinux
 - centos
+- debian
+- fedora
+- rockylinux
+- ubuntu

+## Automatic Python Installation

+The action contains instructions to automatically install Python on several distributions if you do not use `lxc-init`.
+Supported are recent versions of:

+- almalinux
+- centos